Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in York indicates two operational public transport stops, both serving buses.
-These stops are covered by two distinct routes, collectively offering nine weekly passenger trips.
-Transport access is rated as limited, with residents typically residing 1652 meters from the nearest stop.
+The analysis shows two active public transport stops in York, both serving buses.
+These stops are served by two distinct routes, offering a total of nine weekly passenger trips combined.
+The accessibility of these services is rated as limited, with residents typically located 1652 meters away from the nearest stop.

-Service frequency averages one trip per day across all routes, resulting in approximately four weekly trips per individual stop.
+On average, there is one trip per day across all routes, which equates to approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport